mykelalvis/FT/Traveller/WORKING/TravellerLBB/Imperial Fringe.md

-Observing the borders shown on the map, it can be seen that the territory within the Spinward Marches is divided into several areas, the most notable of which are the Imperium, the Darrian Confederation, the Sword Worlds, the Zhodani Con- sulate, and several sections which have no allegiance.
+Observing the borders shown on the map, it can be seen that the territory within the Spinward Marches is divided into several areas, the most notable of which are the Imperium, the Darrian Confederation, the Sword Worlds, the Zhodani Con-sulate, and several sections which have no allegiance.

 The Zhodani Consulate: Cronor, Querion, and Jewell subsectors contain worlds under the control of the Zhodani — a human empire which stretches off the left